mieweb/docs/content/functions/system-administration/data-migration/completed-orders-import-tool.md

 01337, part:MIE, 09/20/2008, 09/22/2008, 4875, 6628, 2348, , , , Only three orders in this row

 ```

-## Sample CSV Files

-Example file with multiple order_id columns for four patients.
-Two of the patients will have their orders linked to the panel specified by the given panel_id [File:EncOrdCom Example.csv](https://miewiki.med-web.com/wiki/index.php/File:EncOrdCom_Example.csv)

 ## Related Pages